wabbajack-tools/mod-lists/bevilex/readme.md

 ## Mandatory Instructions

 #### Prerequisites:
-*   A **vanilla copy of Oblivion**, with at least the Knights of the Nine and Shivering Isles DLCs, **installed outside of C:\Program Files.** The guide has been tested so far with the Steam version, but GOG and retail versions should be supported.
+*   A **vanilla copy of Oblivion** in the **English language**, with at least the Knights of the Nine and Shivering Isles DLCs, **installed outside of C:\Program Files.** The guide has been tested so far with the Steam version, but GOG and retail versions should be supported.
 Ensure the Documents/MyGames/Oblivion folder has been wiped, then **launch the game once in vanilla** to generate a fresh INI.
 Backup any save games you with to keep.
+*   Windows 7/10.
+Please note that Windows 11 is not currently supported.
 *   Ensure that any MO2 installations on your system are configured in ‘portable’ mode.
 *   **51GB of hard drive space** (not including Oblivion), reduced to 33GB if the MO2/downloads folder is deleted after installation.
 *   A Nexus Premium account